mengqingren/VTwins.Linux/README.md

 - `-m`: distance calculating method. it must bu consist with the method in `dist` function.
 - `-a`: filename of output directory.
 Default: ./
 - `-Cp`: redundant pair cut off.
 Default: 25
-- `-cm`: test method for pairs more that pair cutoff
+- `-cm`: test method for pairs more that pair cutoff.
+Default: Permutation
 - `-w`: filename of shuffle W stats
 - `-b`: filename of output boundary samples with distance
 - `-p`: filename of output final pairs